sampoves/parking-in-helsinki-region/README.md

 * GeoJSON layer styling
   - There are problems in the handling of if statements inside the styling function
   - The styling of GeoJSON layer `postaldissolve` is commented, because it was not working as expected
   - For an unknown reason it seems that one feature in a GeoJSON layer always gets the default blue style at application start up.
 This is distracting if there are relatively few features present.
-For GeoJSON layuer `postal` this is not an issue, but for `postaldissolve` it is
+For GeoJSON layer `postal` this is not an issue, but for `postaldissolve` it is
 * some variable names may not be optimal ("sucimage")
 * Disabled submit records button attempts to prevent clicks and dragging on the button.
 For dragging this is not completely successful
 * One can't open by clicking on a feature on the GeoJSON layer `geojson`, but the map view is centered on that feature.
 Not optimal